-The submitted Site Plan indicates that the proposed driveways serving the parking areas directly access adjacent streets, therefore perimeter setbacks are not required (see Exhibit 4).
+The submitted Site Plan indicates that the proposed driveway serving the parking area provides access to the adjacent private street, therefore perimeter setbacks are not required (see Exhibit 4).

 (2) Perimeter setbacks and landscaping abutting streets.
 Unless a greater setback is required elsewhere within the UDC, driveways abutting a street shall be setback and landscaped according to the off-street parking and vehicle use area perimeter setbacks and landscaping standards set forth under SRC 806.035(c)(2).